monomonedula/sten/README.md

-Experimental graph algorithm for node embedding generation
+Deterministic graph algorithm for node embedding generation based on their closeness to each other

 This unsupervised learning technique is based on the idea of "signal" transfer from one node to the rest of the graph and is also inspired by Google's PageRank algorithm.